 5. Cream, champagne, beige coat colors may transition as a Goldendoodle grows.

 Are you wondering if your Goldendoodle’s creamy or light-colored coat will change over time?
-Because Goldendoodles are essentially a mixed breed, there isn’t a lot of uniformity or set ways to predict how your Goldendoodle will change.
+Because Goldendoodles are a hybrid breed, there isn’t a lot of uniformity or set way to predict how your Goldendoodle will change.
 However, it’s pretty safe to predict that you’ll fall in love with your Goldendoodle, and you’ll love discovering how they grow and change over time.

 If you’re still curious, as a rule of thumb, cream coats will change to some degree as puppies grow into adults and even through adulthood.